top of page

 LINK

-• that it is necessary to extend the guarantees to rural property and make Agricultural Police measures effective, regulate the rights and obligations of stewards and day laborers,
+• It establishes that it is necessary to extend guarantees to rural property and enforce agricultural policing measures, regulate the rights and obligations of stewards and day laborers, enclosures, easements, burning, livestock, fishing, public water services, control of pests harmful to agriculture, and especially the clearing of forests and their formation.

 LINK

-the rational use of soil and water resources, as well as the extension of the benefits derived from such increase, to the greatest possible number of inhabitants of the country.
-To achieve this objective, this Law regulates the conservation, use and distribution of the hydraulic resources of the national territory, for irrigation and drainage purposes, and the construction, conservation and administration of the relevant works and works.
+• The purpose of this Law is to increase agricultural production and productivity through the rational use of soil and water resources, as well as to extend the benefits derived from such increase to the greatest number of inhabitants of the country.
+To achieve this objective, this Law regulates the conservation, use, and distribution of water resources within the national territory for irrigation and flood control purposes, as well as the construction, conservation, and administration of the relevant works and projects.

 LINK